govau/design-system-site/content/components/core/code/scss-functions.md

 ### AU-sronly

 Hide an element from the screen but not a screen reader.
-This mixin should be used to provide additional information or context to a webpage or form that the screen reader users would otherwise miss out on.
-With this mixin, the additional information will be picked up by a screen reader but will _not_ be displayed in the browser.
+This mixin should be used to provide additional information or context to an element on the page that screen reader users would otherwise miss out on.
+An example of this could be applying the mixin to  a `span` that has the text `close` on a button with a close icon.